Red-Teapot/GodotJamTemplate/README.md

 After everything is set up, simply open Bash inside the project folder, run `./export.sh` and wait for it to finish.

+**Note:** After the first export, don't forget to go to your Itch project dashboard and make sure that the "This file will be played in the browser" checkbox is enabled for the Web build.
+Once enabled, it should stay active, so you don't need to check it every time you export the project.